coffee2code/admin-expert-mode/readme.txt

 Tested up to: 4.9
 Stable tag: 2.3

-Allow users with access to the administration section to hide inline documentation and help text, which generally target beginning users.
+Alows users to hide inline documentation and help text that are geared for beginning users in the WordPress admin.

 == Description ==